+ADCPs Aid Pioneering Study of How Glaciers Melt

+Unmanned Vehicle Deploys ADCP Mooring near Calving Ice Cliff

+OVERVIEW

-ADCPs Aid Pioneering Study of How Glaciers Melt Unmanned Vehicle Deploys ADCP Mooring near Calving Ice Cliff Overview Global concern about rising sea levels has thrust increasing loss of glaciers and ice sheets into public attention.
+Global concern about rising sea levels has thrust increasing loss of glaciers and ice sheets into public attention.
 A key uncertainty in projections of sea level rise is the rate of ice loss at the seaward margin of glaciers.

 The glaciers of Greenland and Alaska that reach the sea have therefore received increased scientific notice.
 Yet the ways in which warm ocean water interacts with and erodes the face of these glaciers have been largely unobserved.

 Operating near an ice cliff that is actively calving icebergs-above and below the water line-is both difficult and dangerous.
-Icebergs, sized as big as football fields, can shoot to the surface at 300 m from the glacier's face.
-A variety of ocean processes, ranging from mixing to circulation, are stimulated at a glacier's terminus.
-As well as local dynamics at the ice/ocean boundary, the melting is influenced by remote factors.
+Icebergs, sized as big as football fields, can shoot to the surface hundreds of meters from the glacier's face.

+A variety of ocean processes, many of which are driven and/or stimulated by the galcier melt dynamics, occur in the vicinity of the glacier terminus.
+As well as local dynamics ath the ice/ocean boundary, the melting is influenced by remote factors.
 Examples include weather conditions farther inland and deep-water temperatures farther seaward.

+LeConte Glacier is the southern-most glacier in Southeast Alaska.

+Credit: J. Nash (Oregon State University)

+ADCPs Aid Pioneering Study of How Glaciers Melt

+CONTINUED

-In the summer of 2018, a team of scientists from Oregon State University and University of Alaska deployed an extensive and innovative observational program to study ocean processes at the face of LeConte Glacier in Southeast Alaska.
+In the summer of 2018, a team of scientists from University of Oregon and University of Alaska deployed an extensive and innovative observational program to study ocean processes at the face of LeConte Glacier in Southeast Alaska.

 Teledyne RDI ADCPs were installed on moored and moving platforms, and so played two different roles in the study.
 Upward-looking ADCPs were fitted to several moorings that had a variety of purposes, including recording ascending motions near the face of the glacier and measuring deep horizontal currents.
 These currents carry warm seawater toward the glacier.

 In a second role, ADCPs were mounted on remotely controlled kayaks developed by OSU.
 These unmanned vehicles were used to deploy moorings in dangerous yet critical locations adjacent to the glacier's calving ice cliff.
 As well, the vehicles performed spatial surveys around the fjord.
-LeConte Glacier, one of the most active glaciers in Southeast Alaska.
-Credit: J. Nash (Oregon State University)